Pathfinder - Practical Guide to Animal Companions

 - Toughness: Additional hit points will keep your companion alive, but remember that they don't progress in hit dice at the same rate that you do, so they won't get an extra hit points every time you gain a level.

 - Weapon Finesse: Animals with Dexterity higher than their Strength get Weapon Finesse for free as a bonus feat.

 - Weapon Focus: For striker companions, Weapon Focus can help to add much-needed attack bonus.
 Because they get druid BAB and don't get a hit die every time you gain a level, companions may have trouble keeping their attacks accurate as you level.

 In addition to the feats taken by your Animal Companion, you can take feats which will enhance your Animal Companion.

-- Evolved Companion: Many 1-point evolutions are fantastic, and you can take this feat multiple times.
-Get Reach for Defender companions or Pounce for striker companions that don't already have it.
-There are lots of fantastic options.
+- Evolved Companion: Many 1-point evolutions are fantastic, and you can take this feat multiple times, though you're still limited to 1-point evolutions.

 - Improved Spell Sharing (Teamwork): This is good for defensive buffs that you and your animal companion don't need, like Resist Energy.